shrimp0000/kids-mini-shop/README.md

 ![Demo4](demo/demo4.gif)

 ### Dinner is also teacher Tianyu's student.
 He buys the item and follows the same procedure as Harry.
 Wyatt is not teacher Tianyu's student.
 Oops!
-It seems that his teacher hasn't given him any eggs or added any items to the store yet.
+It seems that his teacher hasn't given him any points or added any items to the store yet.
 ![Demo5](demo/demo5.gif)

 ## -- Confirm the Purchase --